srv/KittiSeg/README.md

 Folder organization:

 * preprocess: contains scripts to preprocess the images and ground thruts, resize, change extension, change color,...
-* network: contains all the original network files, forked from https://github.com/MarvinTeichmann/KittiSeg.
+* vgg16fcn8: contains all the original network files, forked from https://github.com/MarvinTeichmann/KittiSeg.
 * evaluation: contains scripts to binarize the output of the network, evaluate its performance and view the missclasified areas.
 * uncertainty: contains scripts to calculate and evaluate the uncertainty areas of the network and the manual labelling process.